vinaynay9/ReadTheField/frontend/README.md

 # Frontend - Read the Field

-This directory contains the frontend implementation for the Read the Field analytics visualization system.
+This directory contains the frontend implementation for Read the Field, a probabilistic NFL player projection system focused on offensive skill positions and kickers.
+The frontend visualizes the prediction process and resulting outcome distributions through a retro cartridge football aesthetic.

 ## Localhost Testing